 Ruth Harris is director of the Defence and Security research group at RAND Europe.
-Formerly she worked for 23 years in the UK Armed Forces and, prior to this, in humanitarian assistance and disaster relief.
+Formerly she worked in the UK Armed Forces and, prior to this, in humanitarian assistance and disaster relief.
 Her military experience included working with the UN, ICRC, NATO and Armed Forces from across Europe and the U.S.

 She has provided analysis for the UK and governments across Europe on NATO relations, defence and security policy, and military strategy.
 Her experience of the UN includes peacekeeping in Chad, Kenya and the DROC and HADR operations in Kenya, Pakistan, Haiti and Indonesia.
 She frequently provides evidence-based research findings and analysis at events and seminars across Europe.
 She is the co-director of the Forces in Mind Trust Research Centre, leads the Global Strategic Partnership supporting the UK DCDC and leads support to the UK Defence Academy for the delivery of Command and Staff Training.